goabstract/Awesome-Design-Tools/README.md

 * [Notion](https://www.notion.so) — write, plan, collaborate, and get organized.
 Notion is all you need — in one tool.
 * [ProofHub](https://www.proofhub.com/) — the one place for all your projects, teams and communications.
 * [RealtimeBoard (Miro)](https://www.realtimeboard.com/) — whiteboarding platform for cross-functional team collaboration.
 It was recently renaimed to Miro.
-* [Skype](https://www.skype.com/en/new/) — a tool for staying in touch with people all over the world for free with voice and video calls, text messages and screen sharing between multiple devices.
 * [Slack](https://slack.com/) — a collaboration hub for work, no matter what work you do.
 It’s a place where conversations happen, decisions are made, and information is always at your fingertips.
 * [Trello](https://trello.com/) — a web-based project management application that enables you to organize and prioritize your projects in a fun, flexible and rewarding way.
 * [Visual Inspector](https://www.canvasflip.com/visual-inspector/) — collaboration tool for website feedback and fixing design bugs.
 * [Witeboard](https://www.witeboard.com/) — simple real-time whiteboard for collaboration work. ![free.svg](https://github.com/LisaDziuba/Awesome-Design-Tools/blob/master/Media/free.svg)
 * [Workzone](https://www.workzone.com/) — a simple, powerful project management software.
 * [Wrike](https://www.wrike.com/) — an online project management software that gives you full visibility and control over your tasks.
-It tool allows to edit, assign, schedule and mark tasks by colors indicating their status, make activity reports, create user groups.
 * [Zenkit](https://zenkit.com/) — a tool to schedule meetings, track project’s progress and brainstorm new ideas.

 <div class="banner banner--yellow">